Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 print('%.2f' % math.pi)

-printf("%.2f\n", Math::PI)
+printf("%.2f\n", M_PI); printf("%.2f\n", Math::PI)

-open file for writing
+open for reading

 read line

-$line = <$f>; $line = fgets($f); f.readline() f.gets
+f.readline() $line = fgets($f); f.gets

-iterate over file by line
+iterate by line

 while (!feof($f)) {